Hoboken Terminal: 20th century

-The rail and ferry
+In 1914, George A. Cullen, the Passenger Traffic Manager for the Delaware, Lackawanna and Western Railroad, stated that Hoboken Terminal handled more than 17 million railroad passengers and 18 million additional ferry passengers.

+In 1919, the train shed was raised using jacks as it had experienced irregular settlement in the 13 years it had been in service.

 In 1930, Thomas Edison was at the controls for the first departure of a regular-service electric multiple unit train from Hoboken Terminal to Montclair.
 One of the first installations of central air-conditioning in a public space was at the station, as was the first non-experimental use of mobile phones.

-In 1942, the clock tower of the terminal was removed to reclaim the copper to use it in World War II.
-After the war, Hoboken suffered another blow when the cars and planes rose to prominence.
+In 1942, the clock tower of the terminal was removed to reclaim the copper to use in World War II.
+After the war, Hoboken suffered another blow when automobile and air travel rose to prominence at the expense of the railroads.
 Amtrak started operating in 1971, and by then intercity services by the then merged Erie and DL&W railroads stopped operating out of Hoboken.
-The final train between Hoboken and Chicago departed the night of January 5, 1970, and arrived January 6 in Chicago's Dearborn Station.
+The final train between Hoboken and Chicago departed the night of January 5, 1970, and arrived on January 6 in Chicago's Dearborn Station.

-Despite the difficulties of the railroad industry which culminated in bankruptcy for many railroads through the 1970s, the terminal has always been an essential link for New York-bound commuters, which saved it from the threat of demolition.
+Despite the difficulties of the railroad industry, which culminated in bankruptcy for many railroads through the 1970s, the terminal has always been an essential link for New York-bound commuters, which saved it from the threat of demolition.
 The popular disapproval of the razing of the nearby Pennsylvania Station in 1963, (and its replacement by Madison Square Garden and a new Penn Station below ground level) may have also helped Hoboken Terminal's survival.

 Numerous streetcar lines (eventually owned and operated by the Public Service Railway), including the Hoboken Inclined Cable Railway, originated and terminated at the station until bustitution was completed on August 7, 1949.